Verification Frequently Asked Questions

 If I am not eligible to use the IRS Data Retrieval tool, how may I request a federal tax return transcript from the IRS?

 If you and/or your parent(s) or spouse are ineligible to use the IRS Data Retrieval tool, you may order a federal tax return transcript from the IRS online at www.irs.gov or by phone at 1-800-908-9946.
 We advise that you keep a copy of the transcript before submitting to UIndy as the IRS will typically only allow you to request one copy per online order for each tax year.
 However, if you should need to request a second or subsequent return transcript copy, you may do so but may need to wait several weeks after your first online request.
-You may also walk in to an IRS Taxpayer Assistance Center with a photo ID to request a second copy.
-Find a tax center near you. ►
+You may also make an appointment with an IRS Taxpayer Assistance Center with a photo ID to request a second copy.

 How can I determine if my verification documents have been received?